hiyorin/Gamebase-Scene/README.md

 ## NodeCanvas Integration
 [NodeCanvas](https://assetstore.unity.com/packages/tools/visual-scripting/nodecanvas-14914) is the Complete Visual Behaviour Authoring solution for Unity.
 For more details see the [NodeCanvas docs](https://nodecanvas.paradoxnotion.com/documentation/).

 Gamebase integration with NodeCanvas is disabled by default.
-To enable, you must add the define 'GAMEBASE_ADD_NODECANVAS' to your project,
+To enable, you must add the define `GAMEBASE_ADD_NODECANVAS` to your project,

 <br><br><br><br>
 ## License
 This library is under the MIT License.